hardscrabble/hardscrabble.github.io/about/index.md

 ![Me visiting my grandma](/img/max.jpg)

 Hi there -- I'm Max Jacobson, that's me on the right.
-I'm a software engineer at Vimeo in New York.
+I'm an engineering manger at Vimeo in New York.
 This is my home on the web.

 If you want to get updates from me in your inbox, check out the [Hardscrabble newsletter](/newsletter).